FrancescoRisso/Muse-Book/server/APIs.md

     -   return 404 if `book` is not a valid book
     -   return 401 if the user is not the owner of the book
     -   return 404 if `user` is not a valid user
+    -   return 403 if `user` is the same user making the request

 ### DELETE `musebook/api/book/transfer/:id`